Southwestern Baptist Theological Seminary: History

-Conservative Resurgence: Russell Dilday's Dismissal and Ken Hemphill’s Election
+Conservative resurgence: Russell Dilday's dismissal and Ken Hemphill's election

 In March 1994, the seminary experienced a sudden change in leadership with the dismissal of the seminary's sixth president, Russell H. Dilday, during the Southern Baptist Convention conservative resurgence.
-On March 9, 1994, the board of trustees voted 26 to 7 to dismiss Dilday after 16-years as seminary president.
+On March 9, 1994, the board of trustees voted 26 to 7 to dismiss Dilday after 16 years as seminary president.
 Dilday was called to a board meeting where he was removed without warning and his office was locked while he was still at the meeting, preventing his removal of personal effects.
 The Associated Press reported that the newly elected trustee chairman stated that the "institution needed new direction for the 21st century."
 Students gathered in front of the president's home in protest and support for Dilday.
 The election of Kenneth S. Hemphill as the seminary's seventh president followed, and he served the seminary from 1994 to 2003.

 Recent history (21st century)

 On June 24, 2003, the board of trustees unanimously elected Paige Patterson as the seminary's eighth president.
 Patterson previously served as president of Southeastern Baptist Theological Seminary for 10 years, thus becoming the second Southern Baptist leader to serve as president for two seminaries within the convention.
 Patterson also served as the president of the Southern Baptist Convention from 1998 to 2000 and was a leading figure behind the Conservative Resurgence movement within the convention.

 In 2006 the seminary imposed a prohibition on professors or administrators promoting charismatic practices, such as private prayer languages.

 In 2007 a gender discrimination suit in federal court was filed by Professor Sheri Klouda over her dismissal.
 Klouda claimed she was dismissed from the faculty due to her gender, being a woman.
 In response, the seminary commented that Klouda was not dismissed but that she would not have tenure.
 The Klouda lawsuit was immediately dismissed because of church-state separation-related concerns.
 The federal judge who dismissed the case stated that "Leaders of a prominent Southern Baptist seminary who believe women are biblically forbidden from teaching men were within their rights when they told a female professor to leave", including a statement that the seminary was well within its First Amendment rights to dismiss Klouda.

+In 2011, a campus was established at the Darrington Unit prison in Brazoria County, Texas.
+The school has significantly reduced the rate of violence in the prison.

 In 2014, the school received criticism from other evangelicals when it admitted its first Muslim student from Palestine.
 The Muslim student was enrolled in Southwestern's PhD program in archaeology.
 Seminary president Paige Patterson defended his decision to accept the student's application, despite criticism.